Cezary Baca

 Cezary Baca (born 25 April 1969) is a Polish former footballer who played as a striker.

 Career

 Baca started his career with Polish sixth tier side DKS Dobre Miasto.
 After that, he signed for SKS Szczytno in the Polish third tier.
-In 1991, Baca signed for Polish second tier club Stomil Olsztyn, where he made over 33 league appearances and scored 8 goals, helping them earn promotion to the Polish top flight.
+In 1991, Baca signed for Polish second tier club Stomil Olsztyn, helping them earn promotion to the Polish top flight, where he made 33 appearances and scored 8 goals.

 Before the 1996 season, he signed for VPS in Finland.
 In 1997, Baca signed for Polish second tier team Warmia Olsztyn.
 In 2010, he signed for GLKS Jonkowo in the Polish seventh tier, helping them earn promotion to the Polish sixth tier.